Residents can do their part to help save water by implementing these easy-to-follow, no-cost steps to achieving water savings:

 - Take shorter showers.
 They typically use five to eight gallons per minute.
 Install a water-saving shower head.

 - Don’t run the tap when brushing your teeth or use your toilet as a disposal unit to flush used tissue or other debris.

 - Run the dishwasher or washing machine only when it is full.
 A dishwasher can help you conserve because it only uses 9 to 12 gallons of water, while hand washing can use up to 20 gallons.

-- Refrigerate drinking water instead of running the faucet until water runs cool.
+- Refrigerate drinking water instead of running the faucet until the water runs cool.